The dg Leavitt algebra, singular Yoneda category and singularity category: Quivers and path algebras

 Both algebras are graded such that $|x_i|=-1$ and $|y_i|=1$.
 Here, we write $y_i$ for the ghost arrow $x_i^*$.
 The differential $\partial$ on both algebras is uniquely determined by the following formula: for each $1\leq i\leq n$, we have

 In particular, we have $\partial(y_1)=0=\partial(x_n)$.

 The algebras $C(R_n)$ and $L(R_n)$ are known as the (classical) Cohn algebra and Leavitt algebra, respectively.
 We mention that $C(R_1)$ is also called the Toeplitz-Jacobson algebra; see \cite[Proposition~1.3.7]{AAM} and \cite{IS}.
-Moreover, $L(R_1)$ is isomorphic to the Laurent polynomial algebra $\mathbb K[y, y^{-1}]$ in one variable. \end{exm}
+Moreover, the dg algebra $L(R_1)$ has the trivial differential, and is isomorphic to the graded Laurent polynomial algebra $\mathbb K[y, y^{-1}]$ in one variable, where $y$ has degree $1$ and $y^{-1}$ has degree $-1$. \end{exm}